VergillR/docx_builder/README.md

 ### Extra

 DocXBuilder has a lot of options available for OOXML.
 It is impossible to explain them all on one page.
-Read the documentation and feel free to experiment with different settings and functions!
+Read the documentation and feel free to experiment with the different settings and functions.

 ### License